Kenzie needed a quick escape from real-life pressures, and found "The Sims 4." She now enjoys playing, writing, and YouTubing the game.

 But did you know you could get a little sneaky with clubs and use them for things like advancing your Sim's goals, exploiting free labor or making lots of simoleons?
 Here are 10 clever (or even sneaky) ways to use clubs to your advantage.

-Find Your Sim's Next Target
+Use Clubs to Find Your Sim's Next Target

 If you're playing fan challenges that require your Sim to find multiple love interests, baby daddies or, as in some of the darker challenges, victims, a club is a great place to meet them.